 Before we can continue, we need to set up a development environment.

-If you are already using MacOS or Linux, you can skip this section.
+If you are already using MacOS or Ubuntu, you can skip this section.
 Otherwise, click on the small arrow to the left of the method you would like to use below to expand that section, and then follow the installation instructions.

 Installing a VM is a simple process.
 This guide uses Oracle’s VirtualBox program to create and run the VM.
 This program is open-source, free, and simple.
 What more can you ask for?
 Now, let’s make sure we have everything downloaded and ready for installation.

 Once you have completed these instructions, you are expected to work entirely in the VM.
 Maximize the window, add more virtual monitors if you have them, fire up the Internet Browser in the Whisker Menu on the top left of the desktop.
 You should not be using anything outside of the VM while working on The Odin Project.
 If you feel like you have a good understanding after using the VM for a while, and or want to improve your experience, we recommend dual-booting Ubuntu, which there are instructions for below.

 Click here and download VirtualBox for Windows hosts.

 There are thousands of distributions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
 When installing Linux on a VM, we recommend downloading Xubuntu 18.04.
 Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.